keyboardsamurai/antonioagudo.com/content/blog/blog-stack-hugo-github-netlify.md

 ---
-title: "My blog stack - a static site with github, hugo and netlify"
+title: "My blog stack - building a blazing fast static site with Github, Hugo, and Netlify"
 date: 2019-08-29T19:08:34+02:00
 image: "images/blog/2019/post-1-blogging.webp"
 description: "Where I describe how I came to use hugo and tell all about my life long love affair with Perl based content management systems"